 By default, Gravity forms do not come with in-built support for Google reCAPTCHA v3, but there is an addon to integrate the v3 reCAPTCHA services to all your Gravity forms now and in the future.

-However, it does come with in-built support for Google reCAPTCHA v2.
+However, it does come with built-in support for Google reCAPTCHA v2.

 Does Akismet work with Gravity Forms?

 Akismet works seamlessly with your Gravity Forms by integrating the addon with the WordPress Akismet plugin.

 After integration, Akismet will be enabled on all your Gravity forms.
 The Akismet spam protection for bots entries will check every web form submission.

 Do Gravity Forms Have an API for developers?